warehouse-picking-automation-challenges/picknik/README.md

 		23. UNIT TESTS for manipulation
         25. Test IK solver with simple pose request
 		26. Unit test for perception communication
+		27. Test planning ONLY from a shelf bin to the goal bin

         TRAJECTORY HANDLING
 		30. Record a calibration trajectory, using id:=[0 left |1 right]